hot-domme/exocore/_articles/syntax.md

 Here's a simple footnote with no linebreaks in it.[^1] Each footnote is an anchor link to the bottom of the page, with a return link attached.
 Notice the sidenote in the right margin, identical to the footnote.

-Right now, all footnotes are also rendered as sidenotes.
-Perhaps in future these features will become separate, or perhaps they are best left united.
-A footnote forms a commentary or citation best kept separate from the main text, and a sidenote is an easy way for a reader to access such commentary without breaking ergonomy by jumping up and down the page, while still keeping a united list of all commentary at the bottom of the page.
-Therefore, their purposes overlap substantially and their marriage seems right.
+All footnotes are also rendered as sidenotes.
+A footnote forms a commentary or citation best kept separate from the main text, and a sidenote is an easy way for a reader to access such commentary without breaking ergonomy by jumping up and down the page.

-If you want to add multi-paragraph footnotes, indent your second paragraph, like this.[^2]
+If you want to add multi-paragraph footnotes, indent your second paragraph, like this (see footnote at bottom).[^2]

 You can put a footnote's markdown reference immediately under a paragraph, like this[^3], or clump them at the end.
 Either way, they will appear at the bottom in your rendered content.

 [^3]: This footnote appears immediately underneath it's referring paragraph in this document's original markdown, but on the rendered website it shows at the bottom.

 Footnotes automatically form a numbered list, and can also be mapped by name, like this[^named-footnote]

-## Sidenotes

 ## Inserting images